mina-fayazi/FullStackOpen/part3/README.md

 ### 3.16: Phonebook Database, Step 4
 - Refactor the backend to use a dedicated error handler middleware for managing errors.

+### 3.17\*: Phonebook Database, Step 5
+- Modify the backend to support updating the phone number of an existing entry when the user tries to add a person whose name is already in the phonebook.
+The frontend will send an HTTP `PUT` request to the unique URL of the existing entry to update its phone number.